 What is banter?
 The difference between banter and bullying

 Sure, banter can be harmless fun, but it can also be pretty harmful.
 Sometimes when you think you’re in on the joke, it could really be at your expense.
+So what is banter, and what's the difference between banter and bullying?
 We totally understand that it can be hard to tell the difference, especially when most of our communication is done online.
 Fear not, The Mix is here to help.

 “It’s just witty banter mate.
 Can’t you take a joke?”

 Urgh, we’ve all heard that one before.
 Whether you’ve been on the receiving end of offensive ‘banter’ or you’ve been made to feel uncomfortable by disrespectful comments about other people, it’s important to stand up for yourself and what you believe in.
 We’re here to help you navigate the murky world of banter.

 Banter can be harmless.
 Perhaps a mate makes a light-hearted joke about how long it takes you to get ready for a night out or you mock-argue about who supports the best football team.
 This form of witty banter is often affectionate and a sign that someone feels comfortable around you.